B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/07_firstlast.md

 ### `first`, `last`

-Those functions return either the first or last element of the collection or the first/last matching the given predicate.
+These functions return either the first or last element of the collection or the first/last matching the given predicate.

-In case of empty collection or if nothing matching the predicate those function throw an `NoSuchElementException`.
+If there is an empty collection or if nothing matching the predicate these functions throw a `NoSuchElementException`.

-Lets make some Kotlin!
+Let's make some Kotlin!

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">